terraform-viettelidc/terraform-provider-vcloud/website/docs/d/rde_behavior_invocation.html.markdown

 ~> This feature is **experimental** and may change in future

-Provides the capability of invoking an existing [RDE Interface Behavior](/providers/vmware/vcd/latest/docs/resources/rde_interface_behavior) or [RDE Type Behavior](/providers/vmware/vcd/latest/docs/resources/rde_type_behavior) in VMware Cloud Director.
+Provides the capability of invoking an existing [RDE Interface Behavior](/providers/vmware/vcd/latest/docs/resources/rde_interface_behavior) or [RDE Type Behavior](/providers/vmware/vcd/latest/docs/resources/rde_type_behavior) in Viettel IDC Cloud.

 Supported in provider *v3.11+*